 The most common method of video chatting today is FaceTime, and it will enable you to forge a long-distance bond that helps build a stronger relationship with your grandchildren.
 It has become a way kids can share everyday events with faraway families, and it’s something you should consider if you’re not already using it.
 If you’re curious, or feel you need a little coaching before diving into FaceTime, we’d be happy to help in any way we can.

 Helping residents lead their best lives is part of everything we do, and it would be our privilege to assist you.
-The Stayton is the premier luxury retirement community in Fort Worth … a community many people are proud to call home.
+The Stayton is the premier luxury senior living community in Fort Worth … a community many people are proud to call home.
 Please don’t hesitate to contact us through our website or call us directly at 1-855-778-8934.